Company Formation Armenia

 - Armenia has a corporate tax of 20% on taxable profit earned by legal entities.

 - The VAT in Armenia is 20%.
-Some transactions in different areas are subject to exemption from VAT in Armenia.
+Some transactions in different fields are subject to exemption from the VAT in Armenia.
 The VAT can be paid monthly or quarterly, according to preferences.
 The choice has to be stipulated at registration.